ayhanuzumcu/milestone-project-1/README.md

 # THE PREMIER GYM

 This is website for a gym to attract and retain members.
-This website was built for gym members and potential members, who want to know more about the gym and its classes and timetables.
+This website was built for gym members and potential members, who want to know more about the gym and its classes, timetables and contact details.

 ## Demo